Math Wheels for Note-taking?

 1st Grade Math:

-• students partition circles and rectangles into two and four ‘shares’ and use the terms: halves, fourths, quarters, half of, fourth of, quarter of.
+• halves, fourths, quarters, half of, fourth of, and quarter of

 2nd Grade Math:

-• students begin to develop an understanding of fractions as numbers, represent fractions on a number line., and “understand two fractions as equivalent if they’re the same size, or the same point on a number line.”
+• Students begin to develop an understanding of fractions as numbers, representing fractions on a number line, and “understanding two fractions as equivalent if they’re the same size or the same point on a number line.”

-• students recognize and generate simple equivalent fractions and should also be explaining why the fractions are equivalent
+• Students recognize and generate simple equivalent fractions and should also explain why the fractions are equivalent.

-By 4th grade math, students should be doing SO many of the fraction things.
-I’m not going to list out each skill, but the general goals of fractions in 4th grade common core are:
+Students should be doing SO many of the fraction things.
+I’m not going to list out each skill, but the general goals of fractions in 4th grade Common Core are:

 • extend understanding of fraction equivalence and ordering